Skip to main content

 Eszter Hargittai ’96 is a Professor and holds the Chair in Internet Use & Society in the Department of Communication and Media Research at the University of Zurich.
 She is Fellow of the International Communication Association and an External Member of the Hungarian Academy of Sciences.
 She is past Fellow of the Center for Advanced Study in the Behavioral Sciences at Stanford, Harvard's Berkman Center for Internet & Society, and Princeton’s Center for Information Technology Policy.
 Before moving to Zurich, she was the Delaney Family Professor at Northwestern University.

-Hargittai’s research focuses on the social and policy implications of digital media with a particular interest in how differences in people’s Internet skills influence what they do online, and how these may translate into changes in life chances.
-Hargittai is author of Connected in Isolation: Digital Privilege in Unsettled Times (The MIT Press, 2022), editor of the Handbook of Digital Inequality (Edward Elgar Publishing, 2021), and three books on the behind-the-scenes realities of doing empirical social science research.
+Hargittai’s research focuses on the social and policy implications of digital media with a particular interest in how differences in people's Internet skills influence what they do online, and how these may translate into changes in life chances.
+Hargittai is author of Connected in Isolation: Digital Privilege in Unsettled Times (The MIT Press, 2022), Wired Wisdom: How to Age Better Online co-authored with John Palfrey (forthcoming with the University of Chicago Press in 2025), and three books on the behind-the-scenes realities of doing empirical social science research.

 Her work has been featured in many popular media outlets in the United States and internationally.
 Her research has been supported by the U.S. National Science Foundation, the John D. and Catherine T. MacArthur Foundation, the Alfred P. Sloan Foundation, Microsoft Research, Nokia, Google, Facebook, and Merck, among others.

-Reception Afterward Hosted by the Provost in the Skyline Reading Room
+Reception afterward in the Skyline Reading Room hosted by the provost, 6:15-7:45 p.m.

 Bruce R. Smith